eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Relevant experience in agile methodologies (Scrum, Agile, etc) and PM tools (e.g. Jira, Pivotal Tracker, Confluence etc.)
 	- Experience with relational (e.g. MySQL, PostgreSQL) and NoSQL (e.g. MongoDB, ElasticSearch) databases
 + tech stack:
 	- Expertise in Go preferred, but not required.
-If you’re new to Go, then proficiency in a mainstream language such as Java, Python, C++, Scala, etc.., and a willingness to learn Go required.
+If you're new to Go, then proficiency in a mainstream language such as Java, Python, C++, Scala, etc.., and a willingness to learn Go required.
 	- You've got experience writing, deploying and monitoring microservices.
 	- Working knowledge of SQL and relational databases(we use Postgres)
 	- You've used an RPC framework like gRPC or Thrift.